Mathisou/ft_irc/README.md

 - First you have to enter the server password `PASS <password>`
 - Then your nickname `NICK <nickname>`
 - Finally your username, hostname, server name and real name `USER <username> <hostname> <server name> <real name>`
-- If one of those steps went wrong, you have to do restart the connexion process.
+- If one of those steps went wrong, you have to restart the connexion process.
-- Otherwise well played you are connected on the server!
+- Otherwise well played you are connected to the server!
 - To use commands now, you have to follow the syntax above.